AhmedMahmoud113/vprofile-app-deployment-methods/automated-vagrant-setup/README.md

 ![msedge_gifbbyCgIF](https://github.com/user-attachments/assets/4010e941-f026-412c-8466-d9e2868eb145)

-Once logged in, users can access their dashboard where they can view and manage their account details, activities, and personal information.
+Once logged in, users can access their dashboard to view and manage their account details, activities, and personal information.

 ### 3. User List